zzadxz/RATTM/README.md

 python manage.py runserver
 ```

-This will run the backend on `http://localhost:8000`.
+This will run the backend on `http://localhost:8000` (unless there's a port conflict, in which case the console will tell you otherwise)

 ### 7. Run the Frontend (Next.js)